gardener-attic/component-cli/docs/reference/component-cli_component-archive_resources_add.md

 ### Options

 ```
   -a, --archive string                  path to the component archive directory
       --component-name string           name of the component
+      --component-name-mapping string   [OPTIONAL] repository context name mapping (default "urlPath")
       --component-version string        version of the component
   -h, --help                            help for add
       --repo-ctx string                 [OPTIONAL] repository context url for component to upload.
 The repository url will be automatically added to the repository contexts.
 ```

 ### Options inherited from parent commands